Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 homemade honey baked ham with crunchy glaze.

-What Makes HoneyBaked Ham so Good?
+What makes HoneyBaked Ham so good?

-For many families, honey baked hams are a treasured part of their holiday traditions, and the best honey baked hams are the ones from HoneyBaked.
+For many families, honey-baked hams are a treasured part of their holiday traditions, and the best honey-baked hams are the ones from HoneyBaked.

-HoneyBaked’s crackly sweet and savory crusted hams are legendary, and not just for their outstanding flavor.
+HoneyBaked’s crackly, sweet, and savory crusted hams are legendary, and not just for their outstanding flavor.
 These hams make serving a crowd easy, and because they are so versatile, using up leftovers is never a problem.

-Really, the only bad part about HoneyBaked hams is that they take such a huge bite out of any party budget.
+The only bad part about HoneyBaked hams is that they take such a huge bite out of any party budget.
 But you can turn an inexpensive spiral-cut smoked ham into something spectacular with this recipe and save money for other holiday splurges.

 Don’t give up on this recipe because you feel intimidated by the glazing process.
 It is much simpler than you think and worth the effort.